Polo-Marco/MassDocRetriever/README.md

    - [ ] If confidence is low, reformulate query and repeat retrieval/sentence extraction up to N times
    - [ ] Document agent stopping criteria and performance

-### 8. **Full Pipeline “Strict” Evaluation**
+### 8. **Full Pipeline Evaluation**
    - [ ] Define a strict “success”:
         1. Document retrieval hits at least one relevant document
         2. Sentence retrieval finds at least one key sentence
         3. Sentence classification is correct
      - [ ] Compute F1 and other metrics for end-to-end pipeline

 ---